Joseph Evans Ram

 The lime plant at Nantgarw fell into disuse and remained derelict until the coke works closed in 1987.
 During those intervening years the brass bearings and other non ferrous fittings were 'removed', leaving both pumps incomplete.

-The two pumps were purchased as scrap, dismantled and removed from site in 1988, No. 37978 by the Westonzoyland Trust to Somerset and 37935 to Essex.
+The two pumps were purchased as scrap, dismantled and removed from site in 1988, No. 37978 by the Westonzoyland Trust to Somerset and 37935 by myself.
 A few spares were also obtained from the stores but no bearings.
 The base plates were also saved.

 Upon further stripping the steam cylinder valve chest flange was found to be badly cracked and in two pieces due to frost damage.
-This has since been repaired by welding, but has limited any future running to compressed air operation only.
+This has been professionally repaired by the Caerphilly Tar Plant coded welder, Gerald Palmer, just prior to the site closing.

 The pump has now been fully restored.
 New bearings have been acquired along with piston and valve rods, slide valve and ram block.
-It runs well on compressed air, but is not on public display at present.
+It runs well on compressed air.
+This pump has now been transferred to the Internal Fire Museum in West Wales.

 Size: 5" steam cylinder, 4" pumping cylinder with 5" stroke and 30" diameter flywheel.